Snow Trillium

 Lily family (Liliaceae)

-Range & Habitat: Snow Trillium occurs in central and northern Illinois, where it is rather uncommon.
+Range & Habitat: The native Snow Trillium occurs in central and northern Illinois, where it is rather uncommon (see Distribution Map).
 However, it is locally common at a few high quality sites.
-Habitats include thinly wooded bluffs and slopes of bluffs along rivers.
-This is an indicator species of high quality upland woodlands.
+Habitats include thinly wooded bluffs, upper slopes of bluffs (especially along rivers), and upper banks of rivers.
+This is an indicator species of high quality woodlands.
 It grows where the layer of decaying leaves is not too thick.

 Faunal Associations: Very few insects visit the early-blooming flowers for nectar or pollen.
-Most likely, the flowers are pollinated by Andrenid bees, queen bumblebees, and other bees that become active early in the spring.
+Most likely, the flowers are pollinated by Andrenid bees (Andrena spp.), queen bumblebees, and other bees that become active early in the spring.
+The caterpillars of two polyphagous moths, Clepsis melaleucana (Black-Patched Clepsis) and Euplexia benesimilis (American Angle Shades), feed on trilliums (Trillium spp.) occasionally.
 The fruits are probably eaten by small mammals and birds, although there is a lack of information regarding the particular species that do this.
 Such animals can help to introduce the seeds into new areas.
-Deer are very partial to the foliage of Trilliums, although the Snow Trillium may be less vulnerable to their browsing than others because of its small size and strong tendency to grow on inaccessible slopes.
+Deer are very partial to the foliage of trilliums, although the Snow Trillium may be less vulnerable to their browsing than others because of its small size and strong tendency to grow on inaccessible slopes.

-Photographic Location: The slope of a bluff in Vermillion County, Illinois.
+Photographic Location: The slope of a bluff in Vermilion County, Illinois, and a river bank at Allerton Park in Piatt County, Illinois.

-Comments: This is one of the earliest wildflowers to bloom in woodlands and it is the smallest Trillium.
-The Snow Trillium can be distinguished from other white-flowered Trilliums by considering the following features: 1) It is only 2-4" tall while in bloom, 2) It blooms earlier in the spring than other Trilliums, 3) It has white flowers on a short stalk that is erect or arching, and 4) Each fruit has 3 conspicuous lobes.
+Comments: This is one of the earliest wildflowers to bloom in woodlands and it is the smallest trillium (Trillium sp.).
+The Snow Trillium can be distinguished from other white-flowered Trilliums by considering the following features: 1) It is only 2-4" tall while in bloom, 2) it blooms earlier in the spring than other trilliums, 3) it has white flowers on a short stalk that is erect or arching, and 4) each fruit has 3 conspicuous lobes.
 The common name refers to the fact that snow can be found on the ground when the flowers bloom.
-This cute little Trillium should be protected wherever it is found.
+This cute little trillium should be protected wherever it is found.

 Return